State Board Director

 Prior to his election as President, Ebert served as Pennsylvania Farm Bureau’s Vice President for 10 years.
 Ebert operates a dairy and sheep farm in Blairsville, Westmoreland County milking 80 Holsteins, raising 50 ewes and growing alfalfa, corn and soybeans.
 Ebert is working to bring his three sons into the farm operation.

-Ebert was elected to the American Farm Bureau Federation Board of Directors in January 2016 to represent the Northeast Region.
-He was also selected to serve on AFBF’s Trade Advisory Committee.
+Ebert was elected to the American Farm Bureau Federation Board of Directors in January 2016 to represent the Northeast Region and was named a member of the Executive Committee in January 2020.
+He was appointed to serve on the American Farm Bureau Foundation for Agriculture in March 2020.
+Ebert served on AFBF’s Trade Advisory Committee from 2016 to 2020.
 In addition, he is a member of the Board Council at Nationwide, a Fortune 66 insurance and financial services company.

 Ebert has given years of service to Farm Bureau at the state and local level.
 Ebert served as on PFB’s State Board of Director for District 16 from 1996 to 2004.
 He was also president of Westmoreland County Farm Bureau and vice chair of PFB’s Young Farmer and Rancher Committee.
 Ebert also led PFB’s Dairy Committee, and presented testimony before the Pennsylvania Milk Marketing Board on behalf of dairy farmers across the state.